dclee131/PowerFlowCVXRS/README.md

 # Optimal Power Flow with Convex Restriction

-This code provides implementation code for Convex Restriction of AC Optimal Power Flow problem.
-Please see citation for more details on methodology.
+This repository provides implementation code for Convex Restriction of AC Optimal Power Flow problem.
+Please see citations for more details.

 <img src="tutorials/figure/illustration.png" width="750">